-

 Cross-listed: Asian Studies

-The Chinese love of landscape can be traced to ancient times, when the mountains were considered the home of the immortals; such deep spirtual connotation maintained their vitality during the evolution of the most highly regarded of the pictorial arts.
-Through an analysis of the evolution of the Chinese landscape, the society's rich poetic tradition, historical events, and cutural contexts are viewed.
+The Chinese love of landscape can be traced to ancient times, when the mountains were considered the home of the immortals; such deep spiritual connotation maintained their vitality during the evolution of the most highly regarded of the pictorial arts.
+Through an analysis of the evolution of the Chinese landscape, the society's rich poetic tradition, historical events, and cultural contexts are viewed. -

 East Meets West, Art History 293